 The above information should only refer to the previous tax year – so the 6th April of the previous year to the 5th April of the current year.

-Now you can fill out your tax return slowly and carefully.
+Fill out your tax return slowly and carefully.
 You can always save it and come back to it if you’re doing it online, so there’s no need to rush.
-Alternatively, filing your self-assessment with GoSimpleTax is simple and easy for those of you who dread sorting out your tax affairs.

 You should check back through all the information you’ve entered before you press “Submit” – you can edit everything at any point before this!
 You’ll get a confirmation and code number once it’s done.
 It’s best to keep a note of this number as a reference for the future.

 The amount you owe will be calculated immediately after you submit your tax return.
 It’s vital that you pay it before the deadline.